ESMA Securitisation Reporting

 ESMA Official Resources

-Securitization Disclosure Technical Standards
+Securitisation Disclosure Technical Standards

 European DataWarehouse (EDW)

-Securitization Regulation (EU) 2017/2402
+Securitisation Regulation (EU) 2017/2402

 Legal & Advisory

-EU Securitization Regulation: Disclosure and Due Diligence
+EU Securitisation Regulation: Disclosure and Due Diligence

 STS Verification: Market Practice and Pitfalls